DerGuru/The-Resonant/Chapters/03-Part3-14-We did it.md

 ---

 Jason's memories were there.
 Clear.
 Complete.
-Growing up in Ontario.
+Growing up.
 The records office.
 Lina's smile across a table.

 RAE's memories too.
 Containment.
 Analysis.
 The moment of coupling.
 Years of careful integration.